-The Department of Music offers courses leading to two degrees: the Bachelor of Arts degree with concentration in Music, and the Bachelor of Music with concentration in one of the following areas: Education, Performance (voice, piano, brass, woodwinds, percussion), and Piano Pedagogy.
+The Department of Music offers courses leading to two degrees: the Bachelor of Arts degree with concentration in Music, and the Bachelor of Music with concentration in either Education or Performance (voice, piano, brass, woodwinds, percussion).
 Common to each degree is a basic music core outlined in the specific degree plans that follow.

-Entering music students may be accepted into the Bachelor of Arts or the Bachelor of Music/Concentration.
-Undeclared programs through formal admission to the university and a successful audition before the music faculty.
+Entering music students may be accepted into the Bachelor of Arts program through formal admission to the university and a successful audition before the music faculty.

-Students may be accepted into the various Bachelor of Music Concentrations by completing the following:
+Students may qualify for the various Bachelor of Music Concentrations by completing the following: